by Mary E. Lowd

 Kipper turned to the vid-cam monitor and took a deep breath.
 Feeling completely unready, she hit record.
 “Josh,” she said as her brain switched gears from octopus pilots to cat colonies.
 “I’ve just found out about the attacks on Europa.”
 Kipper paused a moment, weighing her options.
 She wanted to tell Josh off for misleading her, for being as secretive and superior as his entire society.
 She wanted to tell him off for even being in such a secretive and superior society.

-But this conversation wasn’t going to happen real time, fact to face.
+But this conversation wasn’t going to happen real time, face to face.
 Her private video to a prospective paramour might not stay private.
 It was also going to be the only direct communique between New Persia’s rescuers and New Persia’s sister colony before those rescuers arrived.

 Kipper stayed her spiteful tongue.
 Mostly.